-- 1. CA certificate and key lifecycle events, including: - A. Key generation, backup, storage, recovery, archival and destruction; - B. Certificate requests, renewal, and re-key requests, and revocation; - C. Approval and rejection of certificate requests; - D. Cryptographic device lifecycle management events; - E. Generation of Certificate Revocation Lists and OCSP entries; and - F. Introduction of new Certificate Profiles and retirement of existing Certificate Profiles. - 2.
-Subscriber Certificate lifecycle management events, including: - A. Certificate requests, renewal and re-key requests, and revocation; - B. All verification activities stipulated in the CA/B Forum Baseline Requirements and this CPS; - C. Approval and rejection of certificate requests; - D. Issuance of Certificates; and - E. Generation of CRLs and OCSP entries. - 3.
-Security events, including: - A. Successful and unsuccessful PKI system access attempts; - B. PKI and security system actions performed; - C. Security profile changes; - D. Installation, update and removal of software on a Certificate System; - E. System crashes, hardware failures, and other anomalies; - F. Firewall and router activities; and
+- 1. CA certificate and key lifecycle events, including: - A. Key generation, backup, storage, recovery, archival and destruction; - B. Certificate requests, renewal, and re-key requests, and revocation; - C. Approval and rejection of certificate requests; - D. Cryptographic device lifecycle management events; - E. Generation of Certificate Revocation Lists and OCSP entries; - F. Signing of OCSP Responses; and - G. Introduction of new Certificate Profiles and retirement of existing Certificate Profiles. - 2.
+Subscriber Certificate lifecycle management events, including: - A. Certificate requests, renewal and re-key requests, and revocation; - B. All verification activities stipulated in the CA/B Forum Baseline Requirements and this CPS; - C. Approval and rejection of certificate requests; - D. Issuance of Certificates; - E. Generation of CRLs; and - F. Signing of OCSP Responses. - 3.
+Security events, including: - A. Successful and unsuccessful PKI system access attempts; - B. PKI and security system actions performed; - C. Security profile changes; - D. Installation, update and removal of software on a Certificate System;

-G. Entries to and exits from the CA facility.
+- E. System crashes, hardware failures, and other anomalies; - F. Firewall and router activities; and - G. Entries to and exits from the CA facility.